 - Automation tools: The possibilities of automation can help you gain in efficiency.

-- Reporting tools: Tables and Graphs, inside your ticket management tool allow you to better visualize your results, helping you respect ad follow your SLAs.
+- Reporting tools: Tables and graphs inside your ticket management tool allow you to visualize your results better, helping you respect ad follow your SLAs.

 Have you thought about those tips?

-- Go one step at a time: In a change process, working in steps is usually the best way to a successful implementation.
+- Go one step at a time: Working in steps is usually the best way to a successful implementation in a change process.
 Otherwise, you risk rushing your support resources and your clients.
 You won’t know where to focus your efforts.
 The same goes for the implementation of a new helpdesk tool.
 Give your team time to adapt to the new tool.
-Else, they will be stuck with a new tool that they don’t know, they won’t use it properly and maybe not at all, rendering the change inefficient.
+Else, they will be stuck with a new tool that they don’t know, and they won’t use it properly and maybe not at all, rendering the change inefficient.

 - Go elsewhere.
-Get inspiration: There’s nothing wrong with taking a look at how others are doing things.
+Get inspiration: There’s nothing wrong with looking at how others are doing things.
 Other organizations like yours respond to similar requests.
 Learning from testimonies and ITSM experience in your industry will surely help you move forward and better plan the implantation process.